chaos-polymtl/lethe/doc/source/parameters/dem/post-processing.rst

 ----------------------------
 The ``force chains`` feature enables VTU, PTVU, and PVD files to visualize force chains between particles.
 The name of the generated files is set by the ``output name`` parameter in the simulation_control section plus the suffix ``-force_chains``.
 The files include:

-* Lines to represent forces between particles in contact (use wireframe display with paraview).
+* Lines to represent normal forces between particles in contact (use wireframe display with paraview).

 * The force value for each line.

 .. warning::
- The force chains feature is not implemented for periodic domains.
+ The force chains feature is not implemented for contact occurring through periodic boundaries.

 The following video shows force chains for the `Rectangular Hopper example <../../examples/dem/rectangular-hopper/rectangular-hopper.html>`_.